SAKSHAMGARG21/Taskly-Vite/README.md

-# CalcWhiz (React + Vite)
+# Taskly (React + Vite)

 ## Introduction

-This is a basic Calculator that allows for 4 basic operations (Addition, Subtraction, Multiplication and Division).
-It is made using Tailwind CSS and React.
+This is a basic to-do list app that allows for adding tasks into the list, marking them as done and deleting them.
+No databases were used in this project, the main focus was the UI design.

 ## UI Library